Ryan Oishi

 The second composition,

-about the humuhumunukunukuapuaʻa’s second spine,
+on the humuhumunukunukuapuaʻa’s second spine,

 revealed the author’s

-sophomoric intent—
+truly sophomoric intent—

 to include the humuhumunukunukuapuaʻa’s name